pankajackson/ES2OS/README.md

 ## Notes

 - Ensure `jq` and `curl` are installed before running the script.
-- Ensure that all host URLs in the env.sh file include the protocol (http:// or https://) and port (:9200, :443, or :5601), along with the hostname.
+- Ensure that all host URLs in the `env.sh` file include the protocol (http:// or https://) and port (:9200, :443, or :5601), along with the hostname.
 - Run `./es2os.sh setup` before running the migration to install required applications.
-- To modify the cleanup behavior, set `CONFIG_CLEANUP` to `true` or `false` within the script.
+- Ensure you have the necessary permissions to run the script and install software packages.
+- Modify the `env.sh` file as needed to reflect your environment settings.

 ## License